 The plastic credit card as we know it today

-While the relatively new industry centered around credit cards was growing steadily from 1951 until the late 1960s, it was not a perfect system.
-Early credit card companies were often discriminatory and would not extend lines of credit to African Americans.
+The credit card industry grew rapidly from 1951 through the late 1960s, but it was not a perfect system.
+Early credit card companies were often discriminatory and would not extend lines of credit to African Americans and other people of color.
 Additionally, women were not allowed to get a credit card without a male co-signer until 1974.

 The pitfalls of the credit card industry didn’t only impact women and minorities.
-In the United States before 1970 there was little to no regulatory legislation protecting card owners.
-This meant no terms and conditions, no standard calculation of APR, and no protection against predatory debt collection.
+Before 1970 there was little to no regulatory legislation protecting card holders in the United States.
+This meant no terms and conditions, no standard calculation of APR and no protection against predatory debt collection.

-This would all change beginning in 1970 when a series of legislation was introduced and passed to help protect credit card owners.
-Landmark legislation included the Fair Credit Reporting Act of 1970, which forced credit card companies to fairly and accurately report information to credit reporting agencies, and the 1974 Equal Credit Opportunity Act that made it illegal for credit card companies to discriminate based on gender and race.
+This started to change in the 1960s and 1970s when a series of legislation was introduced and passed to help protect credit card owners.
+Landmark legislation included the Fair Credit Reporting Act of 1970, which forced credit card companies to fairly and accurately report information to credit reporting agencies, and the 1974 Equal Credit Opportunity Act, which made it illegal for credit card companies to discriminate based on gender and race.

-In 2009, the credit card industry was rocked once again by legislation centered around protecting card owners against excessive fees and penalties.
-The Credit Card Accountability Responsibility and Disclosure Act of 2009 was passed with bipartisan support and signed into law by President Obama.
-Also known as the Card Act, this legislation protects consumers by making it illegal for credit card companies to change interest rates on existing accounts and drastically reduced “over-limit” fees.
+More recently, the Credit Card Accountability Responsibility and Disclosure Act was passed in 2009.
+The act, also known as the CARD Act, protects consumers by making it illegal for credit card companies to change interest rates on existing accounts and drastically reduced “over-limit” fees, among other things.

 The future of credit cards

-As time goes on the future of the credit card is not set in stone.
-But if looking at history gives you any indication, it’s here to stay.
+As time goes on, the future of the credit card is not set in stone.
+But if looking at history gives you any indication, credit cards in some form or another are here to stay.